PenHsuanWang/travel-tracker/README_FRONTEND.md

         -   Uses React-Leaflet components: `MapContainer`, `TileLayer`, `GeoJSON`, `Polyline`, `Marker`, `Popup`, `Tooltip`

 -   **`ImageLayer.js`**:
-    -   **Purpose:** A React-Leaflet component that fetches and displays geotagged image markers on the map
+    -   **Purpose:** A React-Leaflet component that renders geotagged image markers on the map.
     -   **Functionality & User Experience:**
-        -   Fetches geotagged image metadata from backend using `getGeotaggedImages` API
+        -   Renders markers from a `photos` prop supplied by the parent (the component no longer fetches images itself).
+New props: `photos` (array) and `onPhotoUpdate(photoKey, note, saveNow)` (callback for note edits).
         -   Creates custom-styled circular markers (`.photo-marker`) with image thumbnails
         -   **User Interaction:**
             -   **Hover:** Displays tooltip with image filename
-            -   **Click:** Opens popup with thumbnail, filename, coordinates, and note editor
+            -   **Click:** Opens a popup with thumbnail, filename, coordinates, and note editor.
+Marker click no longer automatically opens the photo viewer/lightbox.
-            -   **Note Editing:** In-popup text area for adding/updating photo notes (hidden in read-only mode).
-            -   **View Details:** Button to open full photo viewer
-        -   **Real-time Updates:** Listens for global events:
-            -   `imageUploaded`: Adds new markers for uploaded photos
-            -   `imageDeleted`: Removes markers for deleted photos
-            -   `centerMapOnLocation`: Centers map and opens popup for specific photo
-            -   `photoNoteUpdated`: Updates popup content when notes are edited elsewhere
-        -   **Trip Context:** Filters images by trip ID when provided
+            -   **Note Editing:** In-popup text editor performs optimistic updates and reports changes via `onPhotoUpdate`.
+Parents should persist changes and re-supply `photos` so the map and popup content stay in sync.
+            -   **Viewer control:** Selection emits metadata via `onImageSelected(image, meta)` and `mapImageSelected` events; `meta` may include `preventViewer`, `forceViewer`, and `source` so the parent decides whether to open the full viewer.
+        -   **Real-time Updates:** The component expects the parent to update the `photos` prop when images are uploaded or deleted — `ImageLayer` will create/update/remove markers to match the provided array.
+        -   **Trip Context:** Parent should pass only photos relevant to the current trip; `ImageLayer` renders markers from that list.

 -   **`MapToolbar.js`**:
     -   **Purpose:** Provides UI controls for switching map base layers